astronomer/astronomer-processing-user-feedback/README.md

   - Run evaluation and compare to baseline
 - **Automated retraining** - See `dags/automated_retraining/` for the automated retraining DAGs
   - DAG 1: regular data update - See `dags/automated_retraining/data_update.py`
-    - Connect to two/three common datasources (Zendesk, slack, ...)
+    - Connect to two/three common datasources (Twitch, Discord, ...)
     - Join data
     - Count data
     - If data is large enough: